Precious Metals

 Types of Self-Directed IRAs

 Gold IRAs are a type of self-directed IRA.
-If you’ve ever opened an IRA at a traditional brokerage, you’ve probably noticed that gold isn’t one of your investment options.
+If you’ve ever opened an IRA at a traditional brokerage, you’ve probably noticed that gold isn’t one of your options.

 Goldco works with established gold IRA custodians to administer our customers’ gold IRA assets, so that our customers don’t have to spend countless hours looking for a gold IRA custodian.
 And once you’ve selected a gold IRA custodian, you can start thinking about what kind of self-directed gold IRA you want.